jbDoctora/PetPatrol/README.md

 ## Overview

-Pet Trainer Matcher is a web application that automatically matches pet trainers with pet owners based on the specific criteria created by the pet owner.
+PET PATROL is a web application that automatically matches pet trainers with pet owners based on the specific criteria created by the pet owner.
 This project aims to make the pet owner-trainer booking process easier and more efficient.

 ## Technologies

-Pet Trainer Matcher is built using the following technologies:
+PET PATROL is built using the following technologies:

 - Laravel
 - TailwindCSS
 - Alpine.js
+- MYSQL

 ## Installation and Usage